janymuong/senpais_log/senpais-log-frontend/README.md

 NPM relies on the `package.json` file located in the senpais-log-frontend directory, which lists out dependencies.

 #### **React-Toastify**
-> LIB INFO:
-> This is a [library](https://fkhadra.github.io/react-toastify/introduction) for sending interactive notifications for CRUD based functionality e.g. sending a msessage to notify on deletion/update etc.
+> __LIB INFO__: this is a [library](https://fkhadra.github.io/react-toastify/introduction) for sending interactive notifications for CRUD based functionality e.g. sending a msessage to notify on deletion/update etc.

 ```bash
 # DO in a terminal/shell;